Powerful typhoon kills 20 in southern China, swipes Hong Kong

 Four of the six power-generating units at the plant had been ordered to operate at reduced load.

-Airlines canceled flights to cities in southern Guangdong and Fujian, while shipping was suspended between China and Taiwan, state media said.
+Airlines cancelled flights to cities in southern Guangdong and Fujian, while shipping was suspended between China and Taiwan, state media said.

 Despite earlier warnings the typhoon could pose a severe risk to Hong Kong, the city suffered only minimal damage, including toppled trees.
 There were no fatalities in the city.